Surgical Technology Frequently Asked Questions

 Are uniforms required?

 Students are required to meet a dress code for the duration of program, which include the wearing of surgical scrub top and pants.
+All black or white leather tennis shoes or nursing shoes.

 Does the program offer online courses?